make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [tal6203](https://github.com/tal6203) for assisting with support for Delixing aroma diffuser.
 - [rclarkmorrow](https://github.com/rclarkmorrow) for contributing support for Powersav AHR-083 powerstrip (which was merged to generic quad powerstrip with timer) and Gosund WP9 powerstrip with USB, child lock and initial state.
 - [ralsinn](https://github.com/ralsinn) for contributing support for Absina Wallbox EV charger.
-- [ShawnBuckley](https://github.com/ShawnBuckley) for contributing support for OGACFO humidifier.
+- [ShawnBuckley](https://github.com/ShawnBuckley) for contributing support for OGACFO humidifier and improvements to TYTE-D1 thermostat switch.
 - [gurtjun](https://github.com/gurtjun) for contributing support for Sunred Triangle patio heater.
 - [josefelixh](https://github.com/josefelixh) for contributing support for KB15A Bluetooth keypad lock.